Nachimak28/lewd-image-detector-lit-app/README.md

 * Run the client.
 Run the command in a new terminal tab: `npm start`.
 Open URL localhost:3000 in two tabs, create 2 users join same chat room and test.
 The UI might be a bit buggy because the user suddenly gets disonnected from the socketio server, just refresh and it should start working again.
 Since this is for demo purposes, I'm not going deep into the JS aspect of the workflow.

 * Test away.
-Please run the demo responsibly because the testing may involve NSFW stuff.
+Please run the demo responsibly.

 A situation where the image sent by one party to another in the chat is classified as Lewd by the classifier API, the chat window for the user on the receiving end looks like this.